Crosbieybarra5/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions pass information to store.
+Reducers change state.
+Store is an object that holds state.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows  a user to write action-creators that return functions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!